lappatdugain/Site-TubeGrab/README.md

 # TubeGrabe

-TubeGrabe is a Flask-based web application that allows users to download YouTube videos as MP3 or MP4 files.
-The service is free, without advertising, and respects user privacy by not collecting any data.
+**TubeGrab** is a Flask-based web application that allows users to download YouTube videos in various formats.
+It is free, ad-free, privacy-friendly, and open source.

 ## Features

-- Download YouTube videos in
+- Download YouTube content in:
-    - audio(mp3)
+  - MP3 (audio only)
+  - MP4 (video + audio)
+  - MP4 HD (video only)
+  - Full playlist downloads in a single ZIP archive
-    - video and autio (mp4)
+- Clean and responsive user interface
-    -HD video without audio(mp4)
-- User-friendly interface.
-- Free to use with no advertisements.
+- No advertisements or tracking
-- No data collection or commercial cookies.
+- No data collection or commercial cookies
-- Safe downloads.
+- Safe downloads
-- Open-source application
+- Open-source and community-supported

 ## Installation